nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v1.processors.workitemmigrationcontext.md

   type: Boolean
   description: "**beta** If enabled this will fix any image attachments URL's, work item mention URL's or user mentions in the HTML fields as well as discussion comments.
 You must specify a PersonalAccessToken in the Source project for Azure DevOps; TFS should use integrated authentication."
   defaultValue: false
-- parameterName: StopMigrationOnMissingAreaIterationNodes
-  type: Boolean
-  description: With this enabled the system will stop after the check for missing nodes if detected.
-  defaultValue: '?'
 - parameterName: UpdateCreatedBy
   type: Boolean
   description: "If this is enabled the creation process on the target project will create the items with the original creation date.
 (Important: The item history is always pointed to the date of the migration, it's change only the data column CreateDate, not the internal create date)"